RomanBoegli/godbbench/README.md

 # Acknowledgements
 Thanks to Simon Jürgensmeyer for his work on [dbbench](https://github.com/sj14/dbbench), which according to him was initially ispired by [Fale's post]([Fale](https://github.com/cockroachdb/cockroach/issues/23061#issue-300012178)), [pgbench](https://www.postgresql.org/docs/current/pgbench.html) and [MemSQL's dbbench](https://github.com/memsql/dbbench).
 His project served as a basis for this work.

+Also, attention should drawn to other database benchmarking tools out there in the open-source space.
+For instance [sysbench](https://github.com/akopytov/sysbench) or [hammerdb](https://github.com/TPC-Council/HammerDB).
+They are based on a similiar usability approach and may provide more sophisticated funcionalities for a given use case.
+The project [pgbench-tools](https://github.com/gregs1104/pgbench-tools), for instance, focuses excusively on PostgreSQL.
+They are defenitely worth to be elaborated.

 # References